ballerina-platform/module-ballerinax-sap.jco/docs/spec/spec.md

 #### 2.2.1 Configurations

-The Listener supports two types of configurations, ServerConfig and AdvancedConfig, to facilitate communication with the SAP system by receiving IDocs and handling events.
+The Listener supports two types of configurations, `ServerConfig` and `AdvancedConfig`, to facilitate communication with the SAP system by receiving IDocs and handling events.

 ##### 2.2.1.1 ServerConfig